 - Chan MK, Chow KW, Lai AY, Mak NK, Sze JC, Tsang SM.
 The effects of therapeutic hip exercise with abdominal core activation on recruitment of the hip muscles.
 BMC Musculoskelet Disord.
 2017;18(1):313.

-Free Pelvis Pro Webinar
+Pelvis Pro Webinar (Professionals)

-We'll cover external rotator tightness, creating length in the piriformis, taking the pressure off labral tears, improving hip stability, decreasing hip flexor tension, and much more!
+We cover external rotator tightness, creating length in the piriformis, taking the pressure off labral tears, improving hip stability, decreasing hip flexor tension, and much more!